pagong/arduino-yksim/examples/README.md

 Upload this code into your Leonardo and stack a "LCD + keypad" shield onto the Arduino.
 Besides working as an USB keyboard the display allows for an offline mode of operation.
-This might be useful on systems that don't have any usable USB ports ...
+This might be useful with systems that don't have any usable USB ports ...